FriendsOfCake/awesome-cakephp/CONTRIBUTING.md

 * Please search previous suggestions before making a new one, as yours may be a duplicate.
 * Code, comments and documentation need to be in English.
-* Libraries that are PHP 7.3+, Composer-installable, CakePHP-PSR compliant, tested and documented are preferred.
+* Libraries that are PHP 7.4+, Composer-installable, CakePHP-PSR compliant, tested and documented are preferred.
 * A license file must be in the root directory (usually named `LICENSE`).
-* If possible, please publish your library under an open source license (preferably MIT).
+* If possible, please publish your library under an open-source license (preferably MIT).
 * Please make an individual pull request for each suggestion.
-* New categories, or improvements to the existing categorisation are welcome.
+* New categories or improvements to the existing categorization are welcome.
 * Keep descriptions short and simple.
 * End all descriptions with a full stop/period.
 * Check your spelling and grammar.